 A sustainable development organization would prioritize the interests of the community and grant you an honourable role of support depending on your skills.
 Unlike voluntourism, where no protocols for an interview exist nor criteria for skills are met.
 Sustainable development organizations would actually care about qualifications and seek out the best individuals for the job – and hopefully filling a gap that could not have been found in their community.

-Lastly a sustainable development organization would not depend on a revolving door of volunteers but rather commit to a permanent local team to stabilize operations and fulfill projects.
+Lastly, a sustainable development organization would not depend on a revolving door of volunteers but rather commit to a permanent local team to stabilize operations and fulfil projects.

 CEED works in solidarity by employing an equal staff ratio of Canadians and Ugandans for positions of interns, management, and administration.
 The Canadians take a supportive role as Ugandans lead ideas of community development and seek local businesses and current grassroots initiatives to deliver on their projects.